 To create and implement transportation plans with long lasting benefits, we identify appropriate stakeholders.
 An interested party or stakeholder is any person or group affected by a transportation plan, program, or project.
 In accordance with the FAST ACT, interested parties will include "citizens, affected public agencies and staff, representatives of public transportation employees, providers of freight transportation services, private providers of transportation services, representatives of users of public transportation, representatives of bicycle and pedestrian walkways facilities, representatives of the disabled, and other interested parties.
-Citizens include the general public; environmental health, neighborhood, and civic organizations; and traditionally underserved communities such as people with disabilities, and/or low-income, minority, elderly, and Limited English Proficiency."
+Citizens include the general public; environmental health, neighborhood, and civic organizations; and people with disabilities, and elderly.